 What Questions Do You Have to Answer Before Giving the Pass?

-To define what type of laser machine, format, power and price best fits your needs you can ask yourself the following questions and be sure you have just the right answer to them:
+To define whether you need a wood or metal laser cutting machine, you need to ask yourself the following questions and ensure you have just the right answer to them:

 1. Type of work you want to perform (mark, record or cut)